 Belles Hot Chicken

 Hot chicken is a Nashville thang imported to Melbourne by Belles Hot Chicken.
-Recently opened in Collins Square with an Elizabeth Street outlet on the way, the menu offers a range of spicy heat levels and sauces.
+Find them in Collins Square and on Elizabeth Street in the Galleria.
+Their menu offers a range of spicy heat levels and sauces.
 Try classic sides and variations like chicken sandwiches and chicken with waffles.
 And for drinks, a range of natural wines.
 Good time tunes are always pumping at Belles.